HARPSIE'S WEBSITE -

 Quarantine wasn't much fun, but unlike living in a bathroom it was at least temporary.
 One reason we went this route was because the quarantine facility is only 10km (about six miles) from our house, so we could visit Karma regularly - four times a week.
 She's also quite a self-sufficient little cat (I guess she'd have to be, with her history) so she actually coped really well with quarantine.
 And quarantine is not a cage! - she had her own room, with a full length window shelf 18 inches deep where she could sun herself, two beds, heating, toys etc.

-Karma was in quarantine Feb-Aug 2001.
+Karma was in quarantine Feb-Aug.
 I was very nervous when she came home, but actually, like Harpsie and Indie, she's stopped piddling inappropriately.
 She had also been on medication for her problem but we were able to wean her off this.
-She occasionally urinated on beds and sofas in 2004 and 2005 but each time it turned out that she had a urinary tract infection (or, on one occasion, constipation) and following appropriate treatment she became clean once again.
+She occasionally urinated on beds and sofas but each time it turned out that she had a urinary tract infection (or, on one occasion, constipation) and following appropriate treatment she became clean once again.

 Incidentally, Karma's behaviourist said Karma's declawing played a major part in her behaviour.
 It's a disgusting practice and should be illegal everywhere, as it is in most Western countries apart from USA and Canada.